 - Investigation and review of complaints and follow up action for serious complaints, or where complaints result in recommendations for change in policy of procedures.

-Dr Bawa is responsible for;
+Dr Bawa is responsible for:

-- Ensuring appropriate action is taken to resolve individual complaints;
+- Ensuring appropriate action is taken to resolve individual complaints.

-- Acting on recommendations for improvement arising from complaints;
+- Acting on recommendations for improvement arising from complaints.

-- Ensuring there is meaningful reporting on trends in complaints;
+- Ensuring there is meaningful reporting on trends in complaints.

-- Ensuring compliance and review of the complaints management policy;
+- Ensuring compliance and review of the complaints management policy.

-- Notifications to insurers; and
+- Notifications to insurers.

 - Consultation with professional registration boards, and others where necessary.